Glycyrrhiza glabra , Family: Fabaceae

 instructions on the label and work with a naturopathic physician, functional medicine

-doctor, or herbalist who is trained in botanical medicine.
+healthcare provider, or herbalist who is trained in botanical medicine.

 Side effects, toxicity, and interactions